woodyjon/TurtleCoin-Nest/docs/functional-tests.md

 41 | List transactions | 20 transactions are displayed
-42 | Switch to display "all transactions" then switch back | Proper number of transactions are displayed 43 | Start application and check log file | version of Nest in "application started" log should be correct
+42 | Switch to display "all transactions" then switch back | Proper number of transactions are displayed 43 | Start application and check log file | version of Nest in "application started" log should be correct 44 | Connect to wrong remote node | error message about connection problem